 The exhibitions were accompanied by a bilingual catalogue, as well as educational programmes specially designed for students.

-The exhibitions will be hosted by the Jewish Museum of Greece from January 23 until January 14, 2018 (extended dates).
+The exhibitions were hosted by the Jewish Museum of Greece from January 23rd until January 14th, 2018 (extended dates).

 For more information and printed/photographic material you may contact the Jewish Museum of Greece at 39 Nikis St., 105 57 Athens, telephone: 210 – 32 25 582, e-mail: [email protected]– Working hours: Monday– Friday 09:00 – 14:30.